dtcenter/METplus/docs/Contributors_Guide/continuous_integration.rst

 It lists the input values that are passed from the external repository.
 The inputs include:

-* The repository that triggered the workflow, such as *dtcenter/MET*
+* The repository that triggered the workflow, such as *dtcenter/MET*.
-* The commit hash in the external repository that triggered the event
+* The commit hash in the external repository that triggered the event.
-* The reference (or branch) that triggered the event, such as *refs/heads/develop*
+* The reference (or branch) that triggered the event, such as *refs/heads/develop*.
-* The GitHub username that triggered the event in the external repository (optional)
+* The GitHub username that triggered the event in the external repository (optional).

 The MET, METcalcpy, and METplotpy repositories are configured to trigger this workflow since they are used in 1 or more METplus use cases.